mne-tools/mne-python/doc/overview/index.rst

    :doc:`learn_python`.

-The documentation for MNE-Python is divided into five main sections:
+The documentation for MNE-Python is divided into four main sections:

 1. The :doc:`../auto_tutorials/index` provide narrative explanations, sample code, and expected output for the most common MNE-Python analysis tasks.
 The